Learn something new every day

 If you've ever seen a device such as a TiVo®, you'll be able to get a good idea how a DVR camera works.
 The input video is recorded to a hard drive rather than a video tape.
 Instead of connecting a cable or satellite box to the DVR, the user simply hooks up one or more cameras and records the feed.

 Using a DVR camera overcomes one of the biggest limitations of a cassette-based recording system.
 Usually even the largest video tape recording at the slowest speed will be limited to eight hours recording time.
 This means that it's impossible to use the system for extended periods without somebody being on hand to change the tapes.

-It's much easier to run a multi-camera system with a DVR camera.
+It's much easier to run a multi-camera system with this type of camera.
 With video tapes, you either need a separate recorder for each screen, or must use a split-screen system which means the picture recorded from each camera is smaller and thus less detailed.
 A DVR can process full-screen feeds from multiple cameras simultaneously.

 Another major advantage of a DVR camera system is that you can play and record at the same time.
 With a cassette system you could not watch recent footage, such as checking on a report of an attempted break-in, without either waiting until the tape was full, or switching tapes.
 A DVR camera allow you to rewind and watch footage from any point from a second ago to as far back as the hard drive recording covers.

 There are also some security advantages in the way this camera is powered by a computer.
 You can set password protection so that anyone stealing the hard drive would be unable to view the footage.
 Some models can even be connected to the internet and set up so that if an alarm is triggered, the footage recorded just before the alert is automatically e-mailed to another computer such as your home PC or even to the police.